The 18 Best Pipedrive Alternatives for Your Business in 2026

 What makes businesses look for Pipedrive alternatives?

-• Email sequencing might feel limited: Pipedrive lacks dedicated features for multi-step sequences with personalized content and dynamic delays, making lead nurturing less effective.
+Email sequencing is limited: Pipedrive doesn’t come with features for multi-step outreach sequences with personalized content and dynamic delays, which may make lead nurturing less effective than on other platforms.

 Tool Best For Main Con Key Features Pricing